charlemanxD/SafeSpace/README.md

 1. Environment Variables

-'Create a file named .env in the root SafeSpace directory and add the following:
+Create a file named .env in the root SafeSpace directory and add the following:
 ```
 # MongoDB
 MONGO_URI=your_mongodb_connection_string